 Read on for our detailed 7-step plan to help you report on marketing ROI to your clients:

 Determine your KPIs

-- How much traffic must you produce in order to grow our profit by 10%?
+- How much more traffic is needed in order to increase profits by X%?

-- What would happen if we invested in increasing our organic traffic by 1,000 visitors per month?
+- What would happen if the client invested in increasing their organic traffic by X visitors per month?

 Determine your client’s marketing costs

-Now it’s time to really dive into the marketing return on investment equation.
+Now it’s time to dive more deeply into the marketing return on investment equation.